• Home

 Driving Under the Influence Fines:

-• Endangering others (blood alcohol level 0.3%): 3 points, license revocation, possible jail time, heavy fines.
+• Endangering others or alcohol-related impairment from around 0.3‰: 3 points, license revocation, possible jail time, and criminal penalties.

-• Blood alcohol level over 1.1%: 3 points, license revocation, possible jail time, heavy fines.
+• Blood alcohol level from 1.1‰: 3 points, license revocation, possible jail time, and criminal penalties.

 There is zero tolerance for young drivers and probationary drivers.
 Any amount of alcohol in the blood is illegal for them.
 Please remember that even small amounts of alcohol can impair your judgment and reaction time and increase the risk of an accident.
 Always choose an alternative way to get home if you plan to drink.